 Health insurance is something every American should have, but navigating the healthcare marketplace can be overwhelming.
 Scammers are all too aware of that, and look for any loopholes in people’s knowledge that they can exploit in order to sell fraudulent “plans” to people.

-Health insurance scams are especially prevalent in the open enrollment period for Medicare and health plans.
+Health insurance scams are especially prevalent in the open enrollment period for Medicare and health plans or during a crisis like the current coronavirus pandemic.
 They can take many forms, and aren’t always as obvious as you might think.
 Here, we’ll go over some of the more common health insurance scams people fall victim to, and tell you what you can do to avoid them.

 As technology evolves, scammers have upped their game.
 There are several ways in which they try and dupe people out of their money.
 In 2018 just one company stole millions from people looking for healthcare coverage according to the Federal Trade Commission (FTC) which handles consumer fraud complaints.
 A few of the most prevalent are:

 fake websites promising unusual discounts on insurance plans,

 robocalls or live calls from fake sales agents, and

 door to door salespeople claiming to be from “the government” and authorized to sell insurance.

 Fake websites can be especially dangerous.
 They don’t always look shoddy, and often incorporate the logos of legitimate organizations.
 A good way to figure out if a website is a scam is to look at it closely.
 Scroll to the bottom of the page and look at the copyright.
 What company is it?
 Have you heard of them?
 If a search reveals nothing, or reports of a scam, steer clear.
 These websites will often require you to enter personal information in exchange for a quote.
 Don’t take the bait.
 If you give them that information, you’re setting yourself up for a barrage of sales calls and possible identity theft.